Battle of Kirkuk (1733): Background

-The battle
+Battle

-The opening phase
+Opening phase

 Nader's spies informed him of a 12,000 strong force approaching via the valley of Agh-Darband.
 Topal Pasha had dispatched this body of men under Memish Pasha as an advance guard with himself following up with the main army.
 Nader also sent out an advance guard under Haji Beg Khan in order to lure the Memish Pasha towards the main Persian army.
 After pursuing Haji Beg for a distance Memish Pasha marched right into the jaws of Nader's ambush with two sets of 15,000 men setting upon the Ottomans from two directions and routing them with ease.
 Memish Pasha, who had sent word to Topal Osman Pasha claiming to have routed the Persian and requesting further troops for the pursuit, now lay amongst the dead.

 The rout of Memish Pasha's soldiers was followed up by a rapid advance by Nader with the bulk of his army against the main Ottoman force under Topal Pasha who was a mere 5 kilometres away.
 Topal Pasha sensing something was afoot ordered a halt and began to deploy his men.
 As the Persian army closed the distance Nader formed up his infantry body in a line and sent it forward to engage the janissaries.
 A violent enfilade commenced, in which the Ottoman and Persian soldiery raked fire upon each other for two hours.